gravitational/teleport/rfd/xxxx-command.md

 the command execution will fail.
 If one set of nodes requires a different user, command needs to be executed multiple times.

 ## Roles

-RoleS will be extended to allow defining access to commands.
-The following example shows how to allow to execute `cpu-usage` command on all nodes
+Roles will be extended to allow defining access to commands.
+The following example will allow to execute commands with `environment=dev-cmd` label on nodes with `environment=dev` label.
+It will also deny access to commands with `environment=prod` label.
+This approach will allow to define a set of commands that can be executed on a particular set of nodes (e.g. `dev-cmd` commands can be executed on `dev` nodes but not on `prod` nodes).

 ```yaml
 kind: role